AkshatM/NoteTaker/README.md

 ## React

-Ideally, I would have used Ember.js (because I know it's being used at Zenefits) - however, since I was asked to do this quickly and had never had experience with Ember before, I chose to work with a framework I knew well and generally trusted to handle client-side HTML generation to optimise speed and performance.

-From the little I had read of Ember, it seemed that a Handlebars server-side rendering engine would be needed in order to make my page dynamic - a complicating issue, since I did not want to use a server at all.
-React, on the other hand, was purely client-side, featured a powerful and simple object model based on finite state machines optimised for rapid development, and operated as pure Javascript.
-It also did not take a toll on browsers, and CDNs for it already existed.
+React is purely client-side, featured a powerful and simple object model based on finite state machines optimised for rapid development, and operated as pure Javascript.
+It also does not take a toll on browsers, and CDNs for it already exist.
 Those were the reasons I finally chose React.

 ## Semantic UI

-Since I'm interviewing for a Javascript position, I decided to eschew Javascript solutions to simple styling problems and let the actual HTML/CSS experts handle it best - Javascript shines at handling dynamic content, and using it for static content seemed like a waste of energy.
-Time constraints also meant optimising for a minimal design, and (since I want to impress) an elegant one at that.
-All of these design constraints necessitated a framework.

 I had decided on a card-based design early on, and Semantic UI was the only framework I knew that featured mobile-optimised cards.
 Bootstrap v4 cards were an early choice, but simple experimentation revealed that they were not optimised for mobile, distorting and stretching their content unnaturally when the viewport was decreased (which is, I imagine, what you get for using an alpha release).